EDUCBA

 Blender has unlimited features in its bucket and is no less than other competing software in the 3D world.
 Moreover, being open-source and free software, it attracts many people from different fields of design.

-Blender is also used for smoke, rain, dust, water, hair and cloth simulations.
-Blender uses the Lattice Boltzmann Method to simulate liquids and fluids that help the user to a lot of extents.
+Blender also simulates smoke, rain, dust, water, hair, and cloth.
+Blender uses the Lattice Boltzmann Method to simulate liquids and fluids that help the user to many extents.

 competing software in the 3D